-How many calories does one serving of Panchmel ki Subzi have?
+How many calories does one serving of Panchmel ki Sabzi have?

-One serving of Panchmel ki Subzi gives 61 calories.
+One serving (110 grams) of Panchmel ki Sabzi gives 61 calories.
 Out of which carbohydrates comprise 26 calories, proteins account for 7 calories and remaining calories come from fat which is 28 calories.
 One serving of Panchmel ki Subzi provides about 3 percent of the total daily calorie requirement of a standard adult diet of 2,000 calories.

 Yes, this is healthy.
 But restrictions apply to some.